chris-ramon/thesis-graphql-go/README.md

 ##### Language Source
 Source is the component that contains the GraphQL root operation in byte format.

-Used within the Parse component as a entry point for accessing the library end-user GraphQL string operation.
+Used within the Parse component as an entry point for accessing the library end-user GraphQL string operation.

 - Errors
 - Language